| Article is © Bill Davidson

 principal social event was 'The Dance Against St. Winifred's,'

+a nearby institution of learning for girls".
 At 10, young Cook already was aware of absurdities

 of life in general and he began to contribute items to Punch, the